m9z2w4d8vw-blip/NextUp3wVolSliders/README.md

 place in a song; on volume a stray tap near the right edge would blast the output.
 Reduce Motion gates the swell, never the tracking.

-Scope is the lock screen on iOS 16 and 17 — the versions whose lock-screen player is the `MRUNowPlayingView` that Control Center shares. iOS 14/15 host it in-process behind `CSMediaControlsViewController` (different height levers, see `NUHooksLockScreen14/15`) and iOS 18 replaced it with `MRULockscreenView`, so the Settings row hides itself there rather than offering a dead toggle.
+Scope is [as stated above](#compatibility) — iOS 16/17, lock screen only. `NUVolumeFeatureEnabled` gates on the version, `NUVolumeRowSupported()` in the prefs bundle hides the switch elsewhere, and the two must be kept in step.
 Control Center and the Dynamic Island already have Apple's slider and are untouched.

+## Diagnostics

+A tweak whose UI is drawn by a sandboxed remote process is hard to debug, so Settings › Diagnostics has two things upstream does not:

+**Export Debug Log** collects `/var/mobile/nu/nextup3-*.log`, the newest crash reports for our six processes, and the device / OS / every-preference state into one text file, then opens the share sheet.
+The crash reports are the reason it exists: the media apps die before they can write a log of their own, and a crash report's header — `Exception Type`, `Termination Reason`, and whether any frame names `NextUp3.dylib` — distinguishes a load-time rejection from executing code that faulted.
+That is exactly how the arm64e bug was found.
+Logs require a `+debug` build; crash reports are collected from either.

+**Skip Provider Init** leaves the dylib loaded but returns from every provider `%ctor` before `%init` and the mach server.
+If an app crashes on launch *with this on*, nothing of ours ran and the fault is at dylib load; if it stops crashing, the fault is in provider code.
+Two failures that look identical from outside, told apart by one switch.
+It is also a livable state — the display side, and so the volume row, is untouched by it.

-Settings › Diagnostics has **Export Debug Log**, which collects `/var/mobile/nu/nextup3-*.log` plus any recent crash reports and the device/OS/preference state into one text file and opens the share sheet.
-Note that MediaRemoteUI — the process that draws the lock-screen player, and so the one whose log matters most here — still writes into its own container despite the libSandy read-write extension on that directory; its log is reachable only through Filza.
+**A gap worth knowing about:** MediaRemoteUI — the process that draws the Lock Screen player, and therefore the one whose log matters most for the volume row — still writes into its own container tmp, where Preferences cannot read it.
+A libSandy read-write extension on `/var/mobile/nu` was added for exactly this and did not take (`applyProfile` returns 0, so the profile is fine; the extension simply does not grant what that process needs).
+Its log is reachable only through a Filza search for `nextup3-`.
+Several of the bugs below took longer than they should have because of this, and the SpringBoard-side log lines exist partly to work around it.

 ## Building for arm64e off a Mac